 Are there any other precautions that I must take?

 If you’re going to have any procedure that might cause bleeding, you must tell your doctor or dentist that you have a hip prosthesis.
 You should take an antibiotic.
 If you get an infection in your body, it may infect your new hip joint.
-For more information, read our resource Preventing an Infection to the Area of Your Bone or Joint Replacement Prosthesis.
+For more information, read our resource Preventing an Infection in Your Bone or Joint Replacement Prosthesis.

 Is it normal to feel tired after surgery?